LibbyH52/Module-Project-The-Monkees/README.md

 #### Existing Features
 The site is a single scrolling page with five sections.
 The Homepage of my project contains a large background image of the band and informs the user of band's availability to perform at private functions.
 There is a Navbar at the top of the page with links to each section of the site and a collapsed navbar for mobile screens.
-The elements on the Discography were implemented using HTML5's 'audio' and 'video' tags with the 'controls' attribute added to both so the user can decided when to press Play/ Pause.
+It is also possible to navigate the through the site using the browser's scroll bar and the arrow keys on a desktop / laptop computer.
-The About and Images sections contain photos of the band together and each member individually  and wre all added to the site using the 'img' tag.
+The site also contains two images sections showing photos of the band and its members.
+As well as this, there is a discography section with video and audio dipicting the band's work.
-The table on in the Events section was created using Bootstrap's table class and the form was created using code from the Contact page of the Resume Project.
+The Contact form contains a submit button to allow users to contact the band.
 #### Features Left to Implement
 Possibly include a 'Back to Top' button on each section of the site.